 Make your WHY as specific as you can.
 “I want to fit in my size 4 jeans” doesn’t cut it.
 Think about what in your life will change when you eat this way.
 For me, it’s about stopping some of my auto-immune symptoms, healing my leaky gut, making the cravings disappear, and, yes, fitting into my size 4 jeans again.

 Most importantly, write down your reason WHY.
-I use My Keto Journal to track everything in my keto life, but you can use an old notebook if that makes you happy.
+I use a 12 week printable keto journal to track everything in my keto life, but you can use an old notebook if that makes you happy.

 5 – Set goals for your keto diet (and write them down).